 14 Gresson Street, Wanchai, 3590 6033, email@example.com

-Christopher Przemyski’s Bistro Concept Group is racking up the eateries in the Sai Ying Pun ‘hood.
-First came Flying Pig Bistro & Deli, El Macho and Lobster Shack, with modern Japanese izakaya Katsumoto now joining the SYP ranks.
+Christopher Przemyski’s Bistro Concept Group has been racking up the eateries in the Sai Ying Pun ‘hood.
+First came Flying Pig Bistro, Flying Pig Deli Social, El Macho and Lobster Shack, with modern izakaya Katsumoto now joining the SYP ranks.
 With dine-in banned at dinnertime for the time being, come for samurai-themed Katsumoto’s good-value donburi, bento box and katsu sando lunch sets.
 We’ve heard tell that the Wagyu M5 beef sando by Chef Sean Mell, formerly of Silencio and NOBU, is already garnering repeat visits.
 Other signatures include yakitori like tsukune chicken meatball, maki (from the ever-popular spicy tuna roll to the inventive cheeseburger roll) and meat-free options such as plant-based ramen, corn tempura and shiitake salad.
 Free-flow brunch served at the weekend.

 70 High Street, Sai Ying Pun, 2606 0826